Setting Publishing Goals – Your Roadmap to Success

 - I’m excited to launch my Facebook page in May after completing Facebook training in April.

 - I successfully published and launched my first book to Kindle in July 2018.

 - My team of 50 beta readers launched my book with 20 reviews on Amazon and Goodreads in July 2018.

 - It’s December 2018 and I have just celebrated 500 book sales from the launch date.

 Want More Help in Creating Publishing Goals?

 There is a science and an art to setting and achieving goals, and we’ve just touched on the beginning steps.
-I studied with Business School for Mums in their Small Business Success Program and I give full credit to them for all the key teachings discussed in this article.
+I studied with The Elevatory in what was then know as, the Small Business Success Program and I give full credit to them for all the key teachings discussed in this article.
 They run a number of free programs throughout the year so you can test out their material to see if it suits you.
-In addition, you can search online and you’ll find coaches and programs galore that will help you set and achieve your publishing goals.
+In addition, if you prefer one on one help, we provide publishing coaching and assistance to all our authors as part of our services.
+We work with you directly to help you set and achieve your publishing goals.

 Alternatively, if you would like to complete the above goal setting exercise, I’ve created a free online form to help you fill in your vision.
 Or you can write or draw, whatever suits you best.

 This is just one of our many free indie Author Guides, so make sure you take a look at the rest.
 A good next step following this guide for most authors is setting the sales expectations for your book.
 So please do have a look.
 We’d love to hear from you if there’s a topic you’d like us to cover or if you would like to have a chat about how we can help you on your publishing journey.
 Finally, for extensive guides on each step in the publishing journey, please refer to the services tab in our menu.